tianqi72/machine-learning-in-scikit-learn/resources/machine_learning_glossary.md

 - Pipeline: The infrastructure surrounding a machine learning algorithm.
 Includes gathering the data, putting it into tabular form, training models, and exporting the models to be used in other systems.

 - Supervised learning: This is the most common kind of (commercial) ML algorithm today where the system is presented with labeled examples to explicitly learn from.

+- Target - Labels for training dataset.
+The most common labels are numeric values for regression and set of discrete categories for classification.

 - Unsupervised learning: In contrast to supervised learning, the ML algorithm has to infer the inherent structure of the data that is not annotated with labels.